OpenBCI/Documentation/website/docs/AddOns/Headwear/03-Headband_Tutorial.md

 -   Moisten	a	Q-Tip	in	rubbing	alcohol,	and	scrub	the	surface	of	the	head	directly	underneath	the	contact	point	for	each	electrode.
 This	will	remove	oil/debris	from	the	skin,	resulting	in	a	better	signal.
 Then	place	the	headband	on	the	head,	with	the	center	electrode in	the	center	of	the	forehead.
 -   *Optional* - The flat and snap electrodes can be used with [electrode gel](https://shop.openbci.com/collections/frontpage/products/electrodegel).
 Inject electrode gel into the contact area using any standard small syringe.
 This will improve signal quality by lowering the skin-electrode impedance.
 -   We recommend using a thin, flat tool to remove the flat snap electrodes.
 Un-snap it with the help of a thin screwdriver.

--
-**What You Can Do with OpenBCI GUI and Software Stack**
+## What You Can Do with OpenBCI GUI and Software Stack

--   Visualize data from every OpenBCI device: Ganglion, Cyton, Cyton with Daisy, and the WiFi Shield
+-   Visualize data from every OpenBCI device: Ganglion, Cyton, CytonDaisy.
--   Playback files using GUI
+-   Playback files using GUI.
--   Run as a native application on macOS, Windows, and Linux.
+-   [Download](openbci.com/downloads) as a native application on macOS, Windows, and Linux.
--   Apply filters and other data processing tools to quickly clean raw data in real time
+-   Apply [filters](Software/OpenBCISoftware/02_GUI_Widget_Guide.md#filters) and other data processing tools to quickly clean raw data in real time.
--   Use the GUI as a networking system to move data out of GUI into other apps over UDP, OSC, LSL, and Serial.
+-   Use the GUI as a [networking system](Software/OpenBCISoftware/02_GUI_Widget_Guide.md#networking) to move data out of GUI into other apps over UDP, OSC, LSL, and Serial.
 -   Send data to [MATLAB](Software/CompatibleThirdPartySoftware/01-Matlab.md), Neuropype (using LSL), and other [third-party softwares.](Software/SoftwareLanding.md)
 -   Analyze data with [Python and Brainflow](ForDevelopers/01-SoftwareDevelopment.md#brainflow---python)
 -   [Create a widget framework](Software/OpenBCISoftware/02_GUI_Widget_Guide.md#custom-widget) that allows users to create their own experiments.
--   Output data into a saved file for later offline processing.
+-   Output data into a saved file (file fomat .txt, .csv, .bd/.edf) for later offline processing.
 -   [Customize the layout](Software/OpenBCISoftware/01-OpenBCI_GUI.md#customize-your-layout), change the gain, toggle on/off, check impedance of individual channels of the CytonDaisy board (or any connected OpenBCI board) directly in the GUI!
 -   Access built-in widgets such as Focus Widget, Band Power, Accelerometer, EEG Head Plot, and MUCH more